The Translation Certification Process at a Glance

 • Contact information, including mailing and e-mail address and phone number.

 We work on an honour system, but ATIS reserves the right to check your proof of experience.
 Sponsors’ letters may be waived in some cases.
 Please contact ATIS if you cannot provide sponsors’ letters.
 Please complete either the Application Form for Certification by Examination or the Application Form for Certification on Dossier and attach all necessary documentation.
-Send all documents to the ATIS exam co-ordinator at atisask21@gmail.com.
+Send all documents to the ATIS exam co-ordinator at Contact us.

 When submitting a dossier, all texts must be of the same source language and the same target language.
 This language combination is the same as the language combination for which you are an associate member.
 Even if you are an associate member for more than one language combination, you can apply for certification in only one language combination at a time.